The last big thing

 But at least you had a choice – there was good and there was bad, and if you decided to listen to good music, then you still had plenty of options.

-But it didn’t end there.
-In 1993 Radiohead released Creep, followed by Beck’s Loser in 1994, marking the beginning of two outstanding careers, and leading to the release of four albums that are now considered to be among the best records of all times: Radiohead’s OK Computer (1997) and Kid A (2000), as well as Beck’s Odelay (1996) and Sea Change (2002).
+In 1993 Radiohead released Creep, followed by Beck’s Loser in 1994, marking the beginning of two outstanding careers, and leading to the release of four albums that are now considered to be among the best records of all time: Radiohead’s OK Computer (1997) and Kid A (2000), as well as Beck’s Odelay (1996) and Sea Change (2002).

 Could you imagine something like all of this happening today?
 Will today’s albums be considered to have been masterpieces in 20 years?
 What do we have now?
 Major Lazer?
 Britney Spears?
 Ed Sheeran?
 You must be kidding me…